-Well, what’s so special about Bitcoin is that for the first-time in our human civilization ever, we can transfer value (in simpler terms, money), at great distance, in a completely trustless manner (meaning without having to trust anyone).
+Well, what’s so special about Bitcoin is that for the first time in our human civilization ever, we can transfer value (in simpler terms, money), at a great distance, in a completely trustless manner (meaning without having to trust anyone).
 Bitcoin has made it possible.

 Never in our history before, was it possible to transfer value between distinct people or strangers without trusting an intermediary party such as banks or governments.
 That, my friend, is revolutionary.

 Grandma: Revolution?
 Ohh, I’ve heard that before, Gandhi used to blabber about it all day long in our times.

 Now, let’s get to the second question – how does Bitcoin actually work?

 Well, here’s how Bitcoin actually works without going into technical details or complex jargon.
 Imagine there are four people in a room namely – Gandhi, Plato, Satoshi, and Adi.
 Let’s say all of them have $50 in their accounts initially and they all transfer some money to each other.